 What rights do I have about my personal data?

-The General Data Protection Regulation provides the following rights for all individuals, including staff and students:
+The UK GDPR provides the following rights for all individuals, including staff and students:

 - The right to be informed